StevenLambion/SwiftDuxNavigation/README.md

 [Checkout the SwiftDux Todo Example](https://github.com/StevenLambion/SwiftUI-Todo-Example/tree/swiftdux-navigation).

 ### Stack navigation
 Create a new `StackNavigationView` to display the app's navigation as a stack.
-The `View.addStackRoute()` methods create the next item in the stack.
+The `View.stackRoute()` methods create the next item in the stack.
 Think of them as a UIViewController in a UINavigationController.
 The view inside the route is a branch, and a route may contain one or more of them.
 In the example, a new route is created with a single branch that displays the `ItemDetails(id:)` view.

 When a user taps the `RouteLink`, it will navigate to the route with the `ItemDetails(id:)`.
 The id type can be anything that is convertible from a `String` such as an `Int`.
 The library automatically converts path parameters to match the type required by the route.